 FYI, Apple just announced Brotli support in Safari at their WWDC conference last week.
 Should be coming in iOS 11 and macOS “High Sierra” 10.13.
 I assume the Brotli codec will be available as a C API too, but I haven’t checked their SDKs yet.

-Charles Burns almost 7 years ago
+Charles Burns over 7 years ago

 Charles Burns